 Area A extends from Kösslerhäusl Museum downriver along the Grossarler Ache to the end of the fishing area defined by Aubrücke bridge.
 It is 8 km long and follows the Grossarler Ache.
 You are also permitted to fish at the mouth of various side streams as they flow from our alpine valleys into the main river.
 The water flows slowly in some parts, rapidly in others, while the width of the river varies between 3 and 14 meters.
 The main fish population is mountain brook trout, though you will find isolated grayling and char.

 Area B extends from Kösslerhäusl Museum to the valley head, and also includes the Ötzlsee.
-The Ötzlsee is around 2 ha in area and only reachable on foot.
+The Ötzlsee is around 1 ha in area and only reachable on foot.
 The stretch along the Grossarler Ache is around 17 km long.
 The primary fish population of Area B consists of brook trout, brook char, lake char, lake trout and occasional grayling.
-Alpine salmon also make their home here.

 Fishing permits for both areas (A and B) are available from Grossarltal Tourist Office.
 Please note that fishing permits are only issued to guests with a valid Grossarltal Guest Card.